|

 Semi-commercial normally refers to an open-source core application with mostly commercial plugins.
 These CMS apps are typically mature and stable tools with extensive plugin availability and support options.
 The costs are normally slightly less than a full-commercial set-up will approach; with the bonus that there are going to be more options in most departments than with a commercial product, and most likely a lot more plugins.

 The average commercial CMS software one-off license costs from £2,500 upward - though there are some at a fraction of this.
-Usually, though, a license at £2.5k and up (or $5k in USD) will include initial implementation.
-A license at for example £500 cannot include this, so the initial cost will probably be the same once implementation is taken into account; this is for 'value' options at the lower end of the scale.
-Commonly, a full commercial set-up will run from £10 to £20k ($20 - $40k) plus for a smaller mid-range implementation.
+Often, a license at £2.5k and up (or $5k in USD) will include initial implementation.
+A license at for example £500 cannot include this, so the initial cost will probably be the same once implementation is taken into account.
+These costs are for 'value' options at the lower end of the scale.
+Commonly, a full commercial set-up will run from £10 to £20k-plus ($20 - $40k) for a smaller mid-range implementation.

 There are advantages to trialling an OSS CMS first, whatever the intended eventual route; and many enterprises stay with an OSS solution even though they could afford a mid-range commercial solution.
 As costs escalate, with multi-site considerations and extended functionality, it is normally found that the initial software license is not the largest percentage of the final costs, even with a more expensive commercial CMS license.